fanzyflani/parsniptheory/README.txt

 Linux users: Run "./parsniptheory-linux.sh".
 Alternatively, if you just so happen to have all the right libs installed, you can try running "./parsniptheory-linux-i386".
 LET ME KNOW IF THIS IS MISSING ANY LIBRARIES!
 (They're from a version of Debian.)

+Raspberry Pi users: Run "./parsniptheory-linux.sh".
+Alternatively, if you just so happen to have all the right libs installed, you can try running "./parsniptheory-linux-i386".

 FreeBSD users: You can work this one out.
 Alternatively, you can try emulation.

 Mac OS X users: I have no plans for a native port to this platform.
 If you want there to be a port, I'll need you to test, and also help me set up a cross-compiler.
 Otherwise, use Wine.

-Raspberry Pi users: I haven't got a build for this yet.
-If you really want one, prod me on Twitter and I'll whip one up.
-Otherwise... use your other computer.

 ----